Study Group Program

 Please register for one section:

-YCMS 389 - In person
+YCMS 389 - in person

-YCMS 390 - Online
+YCMS 390 - online

-Duration: 5 weeks, starting January 31
+Duration: 5 weeks, every other week, starting September 16

 Attendance: In person